rugglcon/python-backgroundchanger/README.md

 * `requests` - python module for HTTP requests.
 * `pywal` - generates color schemes and used for changing the wallpaper.

+### Optional Dependencies
+* `feh`, if you use a Linux system that's not Ubuntu or Elementary OS.
+This is not in PyPi, it'll be in your distros repos.

 ## Installation and Usage
 > **NOTE:** For Mac, first test if you have `tkinter` directly installed with your Python version first:
 > ```sh